Minority Business Vision

 OED has created a program that aims to inspire, develop and grow future minority business leaders of Frederick County.
 Participants of this eight month program spend two hours a day on Friday mornings in classes such as: leadership traits, funding sources, marketing, hiring issues, making connections in the community and more.
-For more information about the program, please download an information sheet.
-To apply for the 2018 Class, please download an application and send it along with a resume and cover letter to firstname.lastname@example.org by September 30, 2017.
+For more information about the program, please download a 2018 class schedule.
+To apply for the 2018 Class, please download an application and send it along with a resume to firstname.lastname@example.org by September 30, 2017.

 2017 Minority Business Vision Networking Events